wughangar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to all subdirectories
+script that creates directory called my_dir with 751 permission